eloymelo/linux-documentation/GNOME/gnome-extensions.md

-<h1>List of all the extensions that I currently use on my GNOME 46</h1>
+# List of all the extensions that I currently use on my GNOME 46

 <li>App Indicator
 <li>Blur My Shell